History of the Trial of the Pyx

 Little has changed in the procedure since the reign of Edward I. Throughout the year, coins are randomly selected from every batch of each denomination struck, sealed in bags containing 50 coins each, and locked away in the Pyx boxes for testing at the Trial.

-Each year, the opening of the Trial is in February.
+The Opening of the Trial takes place at the start of each year.
 Officials from The Royal Mint bring chests (pyx) to Goldsmiths' Hall, containing coins put aside in the course of manufacture during the previous year.
 These coins, normally more than 50,000 in total, represent one coin from every batch of each denomination minted.

 The trial jury, comprising members of the Goldsmiths' Company is a formal court of law.
 It is summoned to the Hall by the senior judge in the Royal Courts of Justice, known as the Queen's Remembrancer.
 During the opening proceedings the coins are counted and weighed, and a selection put aside for testing by the Assay Office.
 The Company has two months to test the coins.